Private School Act

 Article 79

-Schools violating Article 40 shall be fined NT$300,000-1,000,000 and ordered to shut down by a specified date.
-Those failing to comply shall be fined for more than once until they shut down.
+Those whose person responsible or offender violating Article 40 shall be fined NT$300,000 to 1,000,000 and ordered to cease operations by a specified date by the competent authority of schools.
+Those failing to comply shall be fined for more than once until operations are ceased.

 Article 80

-Presidents, board members and supervisors of school legal persons and headmasters and staff members of private schools having done one of the following shall be fined NT$300,000-1,000,000.
-They may be fined for more than once until corrective actions are taken.
+Presidents, board members and supervisors of school legal persons and principals/presidents and staff members of private schools having committed any of the following on exercising their powers shall be fined NT$300,000-1,000,000.
+They may be fined for more than once until rectification are made.

-1. Breach enrollment regulations or take actions to prevent enrollment from being carried out in a fair manner.
+1. Breaching laws and regulations pertaining to student admission or taking actions to prevent enrollment from being carried out in a fair manner.

-2. Conceal or destroy accounting evidence, account books, statements, or falsify these documents.
+2. Concealing or destroying accounting evidence, account books, statements, or falsifying these documents.

-5. Violate the first or paragraph 2 of Article 49, or the paragraph 1 of Article 53.
+5. Violating Paragraph 1 or paragraph 2 of Article 49, or Paragraph 1 of Article 53.

-8. Fail to observe the paragraph 3 of Article 64.
+8. Failing to allocate and disburse the Fund as stipulated in Paragraph 3 of Article 64.

 Chapter 9: Supplementary Provisions